capeswords/capeswords.github.io/_pages/dussack.md

 ### Device 4: How to parry all cuts

-*Principle*: If you are in a posture (either waiting or having just arrived due to cutting), and you are then countercut attacked.
+*Principle*: If you are in Stier (either waiting or having just arrived due to cutting), and you are then countercut attacked.
 Thrust forward with the long edge turned towards his stroke to catch it.
 End the thrust in Langort.

 * In Onset when you come into left stier. and the opponent attacks to your left
 * Step out with your right foot to your right